alexyuly/ViewScript/README.md

 ## Overview

-Every ViewScript app is represented by a JSON object which conforms to type `App` from the ViewScript Abstract Syntax Tree.
+Every ViewScript app is represented by a JSON object of type App from the ViewScript Abstract Syntax Tree.

-Today, JavaScript and TypeScript developers use the ViewScript Bridge to build App objects with ergonomic helper functions.
-The Bridge hands off each App to the Runtime which executes it.
+Today, JavaScript and TypeScript developers can use the ViewScript Bridge to build App objects with ergonomic helper functions.
+The Bridge hands off Apps to the Runtime which executes them.

-In future, developers will be able to write apps in the ViewScript language, and the Compiler will build an App object, to be bundled with the Runtime as a standalone executable.
+In future, developers will be able to write apps in the ViewScript language, and the Compiler will build App objects, to be bundled with the Runtime as standalone executables.

 ## Code Examples